Saianlord/store-app/README.md

 - **Thymeleaf** - For rendering dynamic web pages
 - **Spring Data Specifications** - For implementing product search filters
 - **HTML, CSS, JavaScript** - For frontend development and user interface
-- **Spring Boot Starter Web** - For creating REST APIs and serving the web pages

 ## Features
 - **User Role Management**: `ADMIN`, `CUSTOMER`, and `DEVELOPER` roles with varying levels of access.